shomali11/slacker/README.md

 ## Example 7

-Showcasing the ability to access the [github.com/nlopes/slack](https://github.com/nlopes/slack) API.
+Showcasing the ability to access the [github.com/nlopes/slack](https://github.com/nlopes/slack) API and the Real-Time Messaging Protocol.
-_In this example, we upload a file using the Slack API._
+_In this example, we are sending a message using RTM and uploading a file using the Slack API._

 ```go
 package main